spectrocloud/librarium/content/docs/13-terraform.md

 Examples of other managed resources are also available in the [Spectro Cloud Resource](https://github.com/spectrocloud/terraform-provider-spectrocloud/tree/main/examples/resources) directory.

 Detailed documentation on supported data sources and resources are available on the Terraform Spectro Cloud Provider documentation.
-Find the links to those documents at [Resources](/terraform/resources/#spectrocloudproviderresources) and [Datasources](/terraform/datasources/#spectrocloudproviderdatasource).

 ## Latest Terraform Versions Supported